nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Criminal, Trade

-Forcing the Lucinite breed to toil in the frigid gas-snow outside Imperial installations is a great advantage and is necessary to success on Lucin’s Breath now that Rogue Traders vie for its treasure with such great violence.
-The secrets of their slavery must be wrested from other Rogue Traders’ servants, and a cadre of xenos-trainers established.
+Forcing the Lucinite breed to toil in the frigid gas-snow outside Imperial installations is a great advantage and is necessary to success on Lucin's Breath now that Rogue Traders vie for its treasure with such great violence.
+The secrets of their slavery must be wrested from other Rogue Traders' servants, and a cadre of xenos-trainers established.

 #### Objective 3: Challenge the Rival Rogue Traders